Great Ocean Road: Completion and early use

-In 1939 with the death of the chairman of the Country Roads Board WTB McCormick, who was also honorary engineer for the Great Ocean Road Trust, it was decided to build a memorial arch across the road at Eastern View.
-The arch was built of timber logs on a stone base, with a tablet memorial to Mr McCormick on one side, and another to the returned servicemen on the other, was opened 4 November 1939.
-The arch was rebuilt in 1973, and again in 1983 when it was destroyed by the Ash Wednesday bushfires.
+In 1939, following the death of the chairman of the Country Roads Board, W.T.B.
+McCormick, who was also honorary engineer for the Great Ocean Road Trust, it was decided to build a memorial arch in his honour, across the road at Eastern View.
+The arch was opened 4 November 1939, and was built of timber logs on a stone base, with a tablet memorial to Mr McCormick on one side, and another to the returned servicemen on the other.
+The arch was rebuilt in 1973 when the road was widened, and again in 1983, after being destroyed in the Ash Wednesday bushfires.
+It had to be rebuilt yet again after it collapsed during a storm in 1990.

-In 1962, the road was deemed by the Tourist Development Authority to be one of the world's great scenic roads.
-It also had sections widened between the Lorne Hotel and the Pacific Hotel to improve traffic, while aiming to preserve its character.
-Despite improvements, the road was still considered a challenging drive; the Victorian Police motor school even used it for training around 1966.
+In 1962, the Tourist Development Authority deemed the road to be "one of the world's great scenic roads".
+Despite improvements, the road was still considered a challenging drive, and the Victorian Police motor school was using it for training around 1966.

-Over its life, the Great Ocean Road has been susceptible to natural elements; in 1960 the section at Princetown was partially washed away by water during storms.
-It experienced landslides on 11 August 1964, and in 1971; both closing sections of the road near Lorne.
-Because of the terrain surrounding the road, it was also closed due to bushfires in 1962 and 1964; particularly in areas with nearby campsites.
-In January 2011 a section of the overhanging cliffs collapsed due to heavy rain.
+Over its life, the Great Ocean Road has been susceptible to natural elements.
+In 1960, the section at Princetown was partially washed away by water during storms.
+There were landslides on 11 August 1964, and 1971, both closing sections of the road near Lorne.
+Because of the terrain surrounding the road, it was also closed due to bushfires in 1962 and 1964, particularly in areas with nearby campsites.
+In January 2011, a section of a cutting collapsed due to heavy rain.

 In 2011, the road was added to the Australian National Heritage List.

 Road classification

-Great Ocean Road was signed as State Route 100 between Torquay and Allansford in 1986; with Victoria's conversion to the newer alphanumeric system in the late 1990s, this was updated to route B100 in 1996.
+Great Ocean Road was signed as State Route 100 between Torquay and Allansford in 1986.
+With Victoria's conversion to the newer alphanumeric system in the late 1990s, this was updated to route B100 in 1996.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Great Ocean Road (Arterial #4890), beginning at Surf Coast Highway at Torquay and ending at Princes Highway in Allansford.